Maldives government buildings fire: Investigation

 According to the commissioner of police (CP) Ali Shujau, stated that foreign assistance will be sought to investigate how the fire started.
-Some are alleging that the fire was intentionally started to destroy evidence related to the recent alleged corruption of the Housing Development Corporation (HDC), which was denied by the police.
+Some alleged that the fire was intentionally started to destroy evidence related to the recent alleged corruption of the Housing Development Corporation (HDC), which was denied by the police.
+In a joint investigation between the Maldives Police Service and international forensic experts, they determined that the fire was started as a result of an electrical short circuit.